cloneofsimo/lora/README.md

 # Tips and Discussions

+## **Training tips in general**

+I'm curating a list of tips and discussions here.
+Feel free to add your own tips and discussions with a PR!

+- Discussion by @nitrosocke, can be found [here](https://github.com/cloneofsimo/lora/issues/19#issuecomment-1347149627)
+- Configurations by @xsteenbrugge, Using Clip-interrogator to get a decent prompt seems to work well for him, https://twitter.com/xsteenbrugge/status/1602799180698763264
+- Super easy [colab running example](https://colab.research.google.com/drive/1iSFDpRBKEWr2HLlz243rbym3J2X95kcy?usp=sharing) of Dreambooth by @pedrogengo
+- [Amazing in-depth analysis](https://github.com/cloneofsimo/lora/discussions/37) on the effect of rank, $\alpha_{unet}$, $\alpha_{clip}$, and training configurations from brian6091!

 ### **How long should you train?**

 Effect of fine tuning (both Unet + CLIP) can be seen in the following image, where each image is another 500 steps.